 The problem, such as it is, is that you'll want to buy EVERYTHING.
 We stocked up with loads of Trealy Farm charcuterie, Welsh cheese, great bread from the Angel Bakery and we bought a load of brilliant knives from Flint and Flame.
 But we mainly came home with full bellies and great memories.
 People are just lovely here - it's impossible not to have a good time.

 How do I get there?

 We took the train from London to Newport and then hired a car, which you'll really need if you're staying outside the town.
 If you're lucky enough to have found town lodging, then just take the train here from Paddington, changing at Newport.
 That way you can enjoy the final day without having to face the trek back to London on the M4.

 Right, you've sold me.
-How do I book for next year?
+How do I book for the next one?